 DID YOU KNOW?

 Since 1960, Little Debbie snacks have remained a value leader.
 Currently, they sell for less than other leading brands while providing quality products.
 More than 75 varieties are available.
-Little Debbie snacks are available in all 50 states, Canada, Mexico and Puerto Rico, as well as on U.S. military bases throughout the world.
+Little Debbie snacks are available in all 50 states, Mexico and Puerto Rico.

 Debbie is still involved with the business today!
 Debbie McKee-Fowler currently holds the position of Executive Vice President and serves on the McKee Foods Board of Directors.